oslabs-beta/zoic/README.md

 ## <a name="description"></a>Description

 Zoic is an easy-to-use middleware library for caching responses from RESTful API endpoints in Oak, built for the Deno JavaScript runtime.
-Zoic provides an LRU in-memory cache, as well as support for Redis caches.
+Zoic provides both LRU and LFU in-memory caches, as well as support for Redis caches.
 Developers can use Zoic to easily cache HTTP responses with one simple middleware function that automatically handles both caching response data in the event of a cache miss, and sending responses on cache hits.

 ### Zoic Developer Tool